The Best Dog Rope Toys -

 This is your classic rope toy, only in giant size.
 Being 92 cm long with 5 knots distributed along the length of rope, this toy is perfect for playing tug of war with larger dogs.

-The additional length also makes the toy perfect for multiple dogs.
+Our panel of independent experts were also happy to learn that the additional length also makes the toy perfect for multiple dogs.
 With shorter ropes, it can be hard to get two canines to play together, but this giant option gives them more space for maneuvering.

 The BlueIsland Tough Rope Chew Toy for Large Dogs being tested by our independent expert team.